Anxiety Transformation Therapist

 Therapy & Coaching for Adults Facing:

-• Generalised Anxiety & Panic Attacks
+Generalised Anxiety & Panic Attacks

-• Social Anxiety, OCD & ADHD
+Social Anxiety, OCD & ADHD

-• Stress, Burnout & Emotional Dysregulation
+Stress, Burnout & Emotional Dysregulation

-• Perfectionism & All-or-Nothing Thinking
+Perfctionism & All-or-Nothing Thinking

-• Relationship Difficulties & Life Transitions
+Relationship Difficulties & Life Transitions

-• Low Confidence & Self-Esteem
+Low Confidence & Self-Esteem

-• Purpose, Motivation & Personal Growth
+Purpose, Motivation & Personal Growth

-Therapy Approach: Solution-focused
+Therapy Approach:

 You can develop an understanding of the signals your brain sends.
 Anxiety often involves an overactive threat system stemming from an overactive amygdala and the disengagement of the prefrontal cortex, throwing you into a disrupted sense of connection.
 In our work together, you gain a level of control over how anxiety affects you and how to decrease the undesirable effects in your body.
-Proven techniques are used to calm the nervous system and promote peace.
+Proven techniques are employed to calm the nervous system and promote a sense of peace.
 The more authentic alignment and somatic resetting you achieve in your regulation, the better you will feel.

 Whether you're seeking clarity, healing, or transformation, therapy with me is a collaborative and empowering experience.
-Together, we’ll explore what’s missing, realign your life’s core elements, and work toward meaningful growth.
+Together, weâll explore whatâs missing, realign your lifeâs core elements, and work toward meaningful growth.

-If the thought of Monday morning fills you with anxiety or emotional exhaustion, it’s more than just a case of the “Sunday evening blues.”
-Chronic dread, from any of your life alignments, especially when paired with physical symptoms such as headaches, poor sleep, or irritability, often signals a misalignment between your role and your values, strengths, or environment.
-When your job or any other aspect of your life consistently drains rather than energises you, it’s worth exploring the root of such stress.
-When your purpose is unclear, even the smallest tasks feel overwhelming.
-But when your “why” is strong, effort becomes fuel, and obstacles become invitations to grow with my services as a personal development coach in London and Berkshire.
-Together, we can discover the unique qualities that make you who you truly are.
-Before diving into the “how,” let’s reconnect with your deeper reason for showing up.
+If the thought of Monday morning fills you with anxiety or emotional exhaustion, itâs more than just a case of the âSunday evening blues.â Chronic dread, stemming from any aspect of your life, especially when accompanied by physical symptoms such as headaches, poor sleep, or irritability, often indicates a misalignment between your role and your values, strengths, or environment.
+When your job or any other aspect of your life consistently drains rather than energises you, itâs worth exploring the root of such stress.

 Reflective Questions to Explore:

-• What brings you to counselling, and what outcomes do you hope for?
+And what outcomes do you hope for?

-• What does a life worth living look like for you?
+What does a life worth living look like for you?

-• What brings you genuine joy?
+What brings you genuine joy?

-• How will you know you’re living beyond survival?
+How will you know youâre living beyond survival?

 Practical Support solution-focused therapy